gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/elements-buildui.md

 1. Layout the application with a Paper **Draw Panel**.

     The Paper elements collection includes a responsive drawer panel.
-It’s a layout component that can be used in modern applications to make sure they behave nicely on both desktop and mobile devices.
+It's a layout component that can be used in modern applications to make sure they behave nicely on both desktop and mobile devices.
 For more information, check out the paper-drawer-panel [demo](https://elements.polymer-project.org/elements/paper-drawer-panel?view=demo:demo/index.html).

         <ui:UiBinder xmlns:ui='urn:ui:com.google.gwt.uibinder'
                      xmlns:g='urn:import:com.google.gwt.user.client.ui'>